BrennerDesign/egofishinggear/_products/ego-s2-slider-large-22in-deep-rubber.md

     video: 'https://www.youtube.com/embed/b8Bd7PJ7KoU'
     is_video: true
 left_column_html: >-
-  <p>The EGO S2 Slider Large 22&rdquo; PVC Coated Nylon Landing Net comes with
+  <p>The EGO S2 Slider Large 22&rdquo; Deep Lightweight Rubber Landing Net comes
-  the revolutionary S2 slider extension handle technology.
+  with the revolutionary S2 slider extension handle technology.
 With a simple pull or push of the S2 Slider handle grip, it gives the savvy angler real time control of the handle extension length throughout the fish capturing process.
   The innovative fishing net modular platform also allows the handle to detach, providing interchangeability of attachment tools and compact storage.</p><div class="divider">&nbsp;</div><h7>HANDLE EXTENDS</h7><p>29in &mdash;
   60in</p><div class="divider">&nbsp;</div><h7>LOAD